kids playing on floor with adult

 Years 1-3:

-- Provided 33 autistic children with an iPad with voice output app (e.g., TouchChat) to use as a speech-generating device.
-Collaborated with child’s team to program a functional communication vocabulary.
+- Provided 33 autistic children with an iPad with voice output app (e.g., TouchChat) programmed with a functional communication vocabulary to use as a speech-generating device.

-- Trained and coached 25 early service providers to provide Stay-Play-Talk intervention
+- Trained and coached 25 early service providers to deliver Stay-Play-Talk intervention.

-- Research team shared written outcomes and reports with families and school staff during end of school year meetings.
+- Shared written outcomes and reports with families and school staff during end-of-year meetings.